-Legit Tips for Easing Morning Sickness From Moms Who've Been There
+Dealing With Morning Sickness: Tips From Moms Who've Been There

 Nope.
-As the days wore on into weeks I was puking basically left and right - literally, had to have a waste basket on either side of wherever I was hanging onto life by a dwindling thread.
+As the days wore on into weeks I was puking basically left and right.
 In my case, my morning sickness had transformed into something more sinister, a condition of pregnancy called hyperemesis gravidarum.

 Toss the FitBit into your lowest nightstand drawer because if you're dealing with morning sickness, you're probably not going to be counting steps for a while.
 Still, if and when you can manage, get outside for a breath of fresh air and a quick walk to stretch your legs, soak in some sun, and get your mind off of this temporary misery, even if it's just hauling the kitchen trash across the driveway to the dumpster or fetching your mail.

 When all else fails: carbs.
-And I don't just mean saltines, which didn't work great for me.
-You can't live off carbs alone.
-But, you can survive the throes of morning sickness with the help of carbs which can help fill up your stomach enough to calm the queasies.
+You can survive the throes of morning sickness with the help of carbs which can help fill up your stomach enough to calm the queasies.

 Some ideas for carby snacks that AREN'T saltines: